hennychen/bp-gallery/readme.txt

 == Other Notes ==

-BuddyPress BP Gallery is based of the Photos+tags plugin.
+BuddyPress BP Gallery Plus is based of the Photos+tags plugin.
 Localization/I18n is not fully supported yet

 == Frequently Asked Questions ==

-= Will BP Gallery coexist with BP Photos+Tags =
-No as BPGallery will not coexist with BP Photos+Tags, it is a replacement for that plugin.
+= Will BP Gallery Plus coexist with BP Photos+Tags = No as BPGallery Plus will not coexist with BP Photos+Tags, it is a replacement for that plugin.
 You should uninstall BP Photos+Tags before activating BP Gallery
 == Screenshots ==

 1. **Upload Photos** - Upload photos screen with album selection, multiple file upload and visibility.